Taxi (pinball): Marilyn

 Originally the machine featured a passenger named Marilyn, a blonde character in a red dress bearing a resemblance to Marilyn Monroe.
-When Roger Sharpe checked if permission from Marilyn Monroe's estate had been sought, the Roger Richmond Agency was contacted to try and obtain permission.
+When Roger Sharpe checked if permission from Marilyn Monroe's estate had been sought, the Roger Richmond Agency was contacted to try to obtain permission.
 A high royalty rate was quoted so Williams replaced the Marilyn passenger with a new passenger named Lola to avoid legal problems with the Marilyn Monroe likeness.
 Lola appears identical to Marilyn, with the exception of her hair; the Lola passenger was pictured brunette and later with red hair where the Marilyn character was blonde.
 Most of the first sample run of 200 games were shipped to Europe with 'Marilyn' before the change was made.
 Mark Ritchie named this new character, inspired by the 1970 The Kinks song "Lola" about a transvestite, which fits with her muscular biceps on the backglass.

 The voice of Marilyn/Lola is performed by Trudy Ritchie, the wife of Mark Ritchie.
+The voice of Gorbie was recorded by Steve Ritchie, Drac was recorded by Mark Ritchie, and Santa was recorded by Chris Granner.

 There were three versions of the flyer, one showing and naming Marilyn, one showing Marilyn but not naming any character, and the third with the modified artwork and naming Lola.